Do you need to see a doctor today?

 These appointments are NOT available for telephone or online booking.

 You can book with the GP of your choice subject to his/her availability.
-The maximum number of appointments for each GP will be fixed for safety reasons.
 If there are no appointments left with the GP of your choice, you will be offered one with another available GP wherever possible.

 Throughout the day we reserve some GP time to see urgent cases e.g. feverish children, acute onset of pain, sudden changes in long term conditions, especially in the elderly etc.